pricamargof/pricamargof/README.md

 My name is Priscila Figueira, and I’m a Data Analyst passionate about transforming data into insights that create real impact.
 With a background in **Engineering** and professional experience in **logistics, quality assurance, and customer service**, I decided to transition into the field of **Data Analytics** to combine my structured mindset with data-driven problem-solving.

-Data Analytics skills acquired through hands-on projects, with expertise in **Python, SQL, Power BI, and Tableau**.
-Proven experience in data cleaning, statistical analysis, and hypothesis testing to solve business challenges and deliver strategic insights."
+My skills acquired through hands-on projects, with  **Python, SQL, Power BI, and Tableau**.
+Proven experience in data cleaning, statistical analysis, and hypothesis testing to solve business challenges and deliver strategic insights.

-I have hands-on experience with:
+I have experience with:
 - **Programming & Analysis:** Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn), SQL
 - **Visualization Tools:** Tableau, Power BI, Jupyter Notebooks
 - **Business & Process Skills:** Process optimization, reporting, customer experience, quality KPIs